Sanctuary Revisited: lynch construction

 appalling actions and statements to be sure, but still not subtle enough to back my argument on point number three.
 Or are they?

-3 replies on “Sanctuary Revisited: lynch construction”
+3 responses to “Sanctuary Revisited: lynch construction”

-1. I am very interested in seeing the end result of this project.
+I am very interested in seeing the end result of this project.

 The third question of your essay is one that I think about often, but not in terms of lynching or a modern form of lynching, more in the way we are reverting to an extreme stratification on the basis of class.